Restaurants, Cafés & Takeaway

 Musling / Linnésgade 14, 1361 Copenhagen K

 Musling is all about fish, shellfish and vegetables.
 The eatery is open all days for breakfast, lunch, afternoon oysters and dinner.
-You are also just hang in our bar for coffee, juices, wine and drinks.
 The focus is on high quality products, sustainability and a relaxed atmosphere.

 Bæst / Guldbergsgade 29, 2200 Copenhagen N

 Located next to one of the festival cinemas, Empire, you can find BÆST (= beast).
-A truly recommendable place for italian food and pizza enthusiasts.
-Simplicity and quality has been put to focus in these excellent gourmet pizzas at Bæst.
+A truly recommendable place for Italian food and pizza enthusiasts.
+Simplicity and quality have been put to focus in the excellent gourmet pizzas at Bæst.

 Gorm’s / Magstræde 16, 1204 Copenhagen K

-In the city centre close the another festival venue, Grand Theatre, you can find another of Copenhagens famous pizza places.
-Gorm’s menu card offer delicious gourmet pizza and anti-pasti at affordable prices.
+In the city centre close the another festival venue, Grand Theatre, you can find another one of Copenhagen’s famous pizza places.
+Gorm’s menu card offers delicious gourmet pizzsa and anti-pasti at affordable prices.

 Fredco’s Deli / Grønnegade 32, 1107 Copenhagen K

-Is a salad bar only 5 minutes from the Festival Centre.
+This is a salad bar located only 5 minutes away from the Festival Centre.
 It has been called “a little piece of New York in Copenhagen”.
-Don’t miss this place if are looking for a quick lunch with a fresh salad or a delicious sandwich.
+Don’t miss this place if you are looking for a quick lunch with a fresh salad or a delicious sandwich.

 Beau marché / Ny Østergade 32, 1164 Copenhagen K